 Ceviche Variations You Must Try

-Once you master the classic recipe, experiment with these variations that we have tried in our more than 30 years at the Mercat del Ninot:
+Once you've mastered the classic recipe, experiment with these variations we've tried during our more than 30 years at Mercat del Ninot:

 Nikkei Ceviche (Peruvian-Japanese Fusion)

-Substitute leche de tigre with a mixture of lime juice, soy sauce, sesame oil, and a touch of wasabi.
-Cut the fish into thin sashimi-style slices instead of cubes.
+Substitute the leche de tigre with a mixture of lime juice, soy sauce, sesame oil, and a touch of wasabi.
+Cut the fish into thin sashimi-like slices instead of cubes.
 The result is elegant and surprising.

 Smoked Salmon Ceviche